hendraronaldi/ecommerce_customer_churn/Readme.md

 1.  **Focus on New Customer Retention:** Since `Tenure` is the top predictor, create a proactive retention strategy specifically for new customers in their first few months.
 This could include personalized onboarding, exclusive offers, or check-in surveys to ensure they have a positive experience.
 2.  **Establish a Complaint Resolution Task Force:** Given the strong link between complaints and churn, implement a high-priority system to handle customer complaints swiftly and effectively.
 The goal should be to resolve issues to the customer's satisfaction within a specific timeframe and monitor their engagement afterward.
 3.  **Launch a Customer Engagement Program:** Use the model to identify customers with low `SatisfactionScore` or low `CashbackAmount` and target them with personalized campaigns.
 For example, offer a loyalty program that rewards higher cashback or a survey with a discount incentive to improve their satisfaction.
-4.  **Leverage Feature Selection for Production:** The RFECV-selected model is the best choice for deployment.
-It uses a smaller number of features (27 vs. 31), which simplifies data collection and processing in a production environment without sacrificing performance.
-The high F2-score and ROC-AUC for this model prove its reliability.
-5.  **Develop Targeted Campaigns for Specific Demographics:** Use the insights from the `MaritalStatus` feature to create tailored marketing campaigns.
+4.  **Develop Targeted Campaigns for Specific Demographics:** Use the insights from the `MaritalStatus` feature to create tailored marketing campaigns.
 For example, offer benefits or products that appeal to single customers to increase their engagement and loyalty.

 ## Measurable Impact
 ![](./assets/final_fs_confusion_matrix.png)